KOINSLOT-Inc/kywy-rust/README.md

 2. Make sure you set your paths for rust and cargo bin
 3. Install elf2uf2-rs: `cargo install elf2uf2-rs`
 4. Test that elf2uf2-rs is in your path by running elf2uf2-rs

-You can also add this to your own project with the following in your Cargo.toml file.
-However, this library is currently unstable and may not work as expected.